-John E. Woolford, Royal Engineer and Barrack Master, is credited with the construction of this large-Georgian house built about 1840.
-Set back from the street, this two-and-a-half storey wood frame dwelling occupies a corner lot at the intersection of Smythe and Charlotte Streets.
+John E. Woolford, a Royal Engineer and Barrack Master, is attributed with the construction of this grand Georgian house around 1840.
+Situated slightly away from the street, this two-and-a-half storey wooden frame dwelling sits at the intersection of Smythe and Charlotte Streets in Fredericton.

-The Georgian style house located at 248 Smythe Street stands as the domestic expression of John Elliott Woolford’s architectural skill.
-Woolford, landscape painter and architect, came to Canada in 1816.
-He sketched topographical views of New Brunswick, Nova Scotia, Quebec, and Ontario for the Governor General before being appointed to the New Brunswick Barracks Department in 1823.
-Woolford designed many of the significant public buildings in Fredericton, including Government House and Kings College, which were completed in 1828.
-This house is a rare example of Woolford’s residential architecture.
+Located at 248 Smythe Street, the Georgian-style house serves as a testament to the architectural prowess of John Elliott Woolford in residential design.
+Woolford, a landscape painter and architect, arrived in Canada in 1816.
+He crafted topographical sketches of New Brunswick, Nova Scotia, Quebec, and Ontario for the Governor General, before his appointment to the New Brunswick Barracks Department in 1823.
+Woolford was responsible for designing many significant public edifices in Fredericton, such as Government House and Kings College, which were completed in 1828.
+This house represents a rare instance of Woolford’s residential architecture.

-Richard Hayne, the original occupant of this house, was the commissioner of the New Brunswick and Nova Scotia Land Company.
-Lieutenant Colonel Hayne had a considerable military career before his arrival in New Brunswick, which continued after he settled in Fredericton.
-In 1841, the year that Mr. Hayne and his young family moved to this house, he was appointed Provincial Aide de Camp.
-Mr. Hayne served in that capacity under four successive Lieutenant Governors: Sir John Harvey; Sir Edmund Walker Head; His Excellency J. Henry T. Manners-Sutton; and the Hon.
+The original inhabitant of this house, Richard Hayne, served as the commissioner of the New Brunswick and Nova Scotia Land Company.
+Lieutenant Colonel Hayne enjoyed a distinguished military career both before and after his arrival in New Brunswick.
+In 1841, the year Mr. Hayne and his young family relocated to this house, he was appointed as the Provincial Aide de Camp.
+In this role, Mr. Hayne served under four consecutive Lieutenant Governors: Sir John Harvey; Sir Edmund Walker Head; His Excellency J. Henry T. Manners-Sutton; and the Hon.
 Arthur Gordon.
-Richard Hayne’s connection to Government House extended to his family as the wedding receptions for all three of his daughters were held within its hallowed halls.
-Lt.
-Col. Hayne’s Provincial Appointments had earned him and his family a prominent position in society and this substantial Georgian style house befitted the social stature of the Haynes.
-Lt.
-Col. Hayne’s retirement in 1863 as Adjutant General of the New Brunswick Militia, to which he had been appointed in 1851, occasioned his return to England, the country of his birth.